Table of contents

 It’s important to invest time and resources in SEO.
 But be aware, SEO isn’t necessarily something you can implement overnight.
 Results aren’t immediate.
 To make things more difficult, SEO is a constantly changing practice.

 We know you’re busy, and you don’t have time to catch up on everything.
-So Sean Carey, Square’s SEO lead in Canada, shared his top tips for using SEO to move the needle for your eCommerce business.
+So Chris Yee, Square’s SEO lead, shared his top tips for using SEO to move the needle for your e-commerce business.

 1. Standardize all foundational elements.